Section 1: General

 The deacons and/or designated committee shall govern the use of the buildings, grounds, storage areas, kitchen equipment, books, tables, chairs, benches, games, sporting equipment, printed flyers, printed bulletins or the like thereof; including any other properties owned or considered as owned by the church.
 Any item listed herein or similar to that is desired to be used shall require approval in advance to insure proper accountability to the membership.

 The use of church facilities shall be limited to activities or gatherings that are in accordance with the beliefs of this church, as defined by Scripture and our church documents.
-This limitation also applies to Article One, Section 4: Marriage and Sexuality.
+This limitation also applies to Article One, Section 4: Marriage, Gender and Sexuality.

 The deacons’ General Meetings shall be scheduled each month in the following manner; it shall be posted in the church bulletin not less than one week prior.
 Any church member, male or female, may attend with the understanding that this meeting is for discussion and debate for the leadership involved prior to any vote.